bobdavies2000/OpenCVB/README.md

 ================

-All the camera code is isolated in the “camera” class – see cameraRS2.vb, cameraKinect.vb, cameraMynt.vb, or cameraZed2.vb.
+All the camera code is isolated in the “camera” class – see cameraRS2.vb, cameraKinect.vb, cameraMynt.vb, cameraOakD, or cameraZed2.vb.
 There are no references to camera interfaces anywhere else in the code.
 Isolating the camera support from the algorithms strips the algorithm code to just the essential OpenCV API’s needed.

 For example, the Kinect for Azure camera support is isolated to the cameraKinect.vb class and a supporting Kinect4Azure DLL that provides the